ValiaDourou/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-University reports on the subject of Artificial-Intelligence.
+University reports on the subject of Artificial Intelligence.